GA-NIFS: Black hole and host galaxy properties of two z$\simeq$6.8 quasars from the NIRSpec IFU: Results

-From our best estimate of the black hole mass for \DELS, $M_{\rm{BH}}=1.7\times10^9\rm{M}_\odot$, we estimate an Eddington ratio of $\lambda_{\rm{Edd}}=0.9\substack{ +0.4\\-0.3}$, with our full range of estimates from 0.7--1.8.
-In comparison, the estimate of $\lambda_{\rm{Edd}}$ based on \ion{Mg}{ii} black hole mass is $\lambda_{\rm{Edd, Mg\textsc{ii}}}=2.37 \pm 0.22$ for \DELS\ \citep{Pons2019a}.
-As discussed in Section \ref{sec:BHmasses}, instead rederiving the \ion{Mg}{ii} black hole mass using the \citet{Shen2011} relation, we calculate $\lambda_{\rm{Edd, Mg\textsc{ii}}}=1.6$.
-Both of these \ion{Mg}{ii} ratios are above the Eddington limit, with the \citet{Pons2019a} measurement implying an extremely rapidly accreting quasar.
-However, our measurements show that the Eddington ratio is $\lambda_{\rm{Edd}}=0.9\substack{ +0.4\\-0.3}$, a significantly more moderate accretion rate.
+These \ion{Mg}{ii}-derived ratios are all above the Eddington limit, with the \citet{Pons2019a} measurement implying an extremely rapidly accreting quasar.
+However, our measurements show that the Eddington ratio is $\lambda_{\rm{Edd}}=0.8\substack{ +0.7\\-0.4}$, a more moderate accretion rate.
 In summary, our results indicate that for \DELS\ the \ion{Mg}{ii} measurements underestimate the black hole mass, and thus overestimate the accretion rate of the black hole.